Seth MacFarlane: Guest appearances

 MacFarlane has appeared in sitcoms, comedy and news programs, independent films, and other animated shows.
 In 2002, MacFarlane appeared in the Gilmore Girls episode "Lorelai's Graduation Day".
-Four years later on November 5, 2006, MacFarlane guest starred on Fox's The War at Home as "Hillary's Date", an unnamed 33-year-old man who secretly dates teenaged Hillary in the episode "I Wash My Hands of You".
+On November 5, 2006, MacFarlane guest starred on Fox's The War at Home as "Hillary's Date", an unnamed 33-year-old man who secretly dates teenaged Hillary in the episode "I Wash My Hands of You".
 MacFarlane also appeared as the engineer Ensign Rivers on Star Trek: Enterprise in the third-season episode "The Forgotten" and the fourth-season episode "Affliction".
 During 2006, MacFarlane had a role in the independent film Life is Short.
 He has been a frequent guest on the radio talkshow Loveline, hosted by Dr. Drew Pinsky.

 MacFarlane appeared on the November 11, 2006, episode of Fox's comedy show MADtv.
 MacFarlane has also appeared on news shows and late night television shows such as Jimmy Kimmel Live! and Late Show with David Letterman.
 Three months later on March 24, 2007, MacFarlane was interviewed on Fox's Talkshow with Spike Feresten, and closed the show by singing the Frank Sinatra song "You Make Me Feel So Young".
 He also provided Stewie's voice when he appeared as a brain tumor-induced hallucination to Seeley Booth in an episode of Bones, writing his own dialogue for the episode.
 On May 8, 2009, MacFarlane was a guest on Real Time with Bill Maher.